 About this courseSkip About this course

-Whether you're a citizen or a policymaker, learning the answers to these questions can benefit you greatly.
+Whether you are a citizen or a policymaker, learning the answers to these questions can benefit you greatly.

 At the end of the course, you will have gained the tools to navigate data, perform and interpret visualizations, and understand the different types of data analysis according to the policy to be implemented.

 Relax, it's not a statistics course!
-However, you will acquire the knowledge necessary to interpret graphs, statistical reports and understand their language.
-And, most importantly, you will acquire the foundations to be able to base your decisions on verifiable data, beyond intuition.
+However, you will acquire the knowledge necessary to interpret graphs, statistical reports, and understand their language.
+And, most importantly, you will learn the foundations to be able to base your decisions on verifiable data, beyond intuition.

-The course is based on real-life examples, so you can understand the different concepts and methodologies in a simple, practical and enjoyable way.
-Using different practical activities, you will be able to apply the acquired knowledge and practice with data and graphs.
-In addition, we will show you real IDB cases to promote analysis and present the realities to which experts from the region and the Caribbean are exposed.
+The course is based on real-life examples so that you can understand the different concepts and methodologies in a simple, practical, and enjoyable way.
+Using various useful activities, you will be able to apply the acquired knowledge and practice with data and graphs.
+Also, we will show you real IDB cases to promote analysis and present the realities to which experts from the region and the Caribbean are exposed.
 You will also face some creative challenges that will allow you to measure your abilities on a higher level of difficulty.

 The course has readings and videos that enable you to generate a better understanding of course topics and participate in the discussion forums with a strong basis; open up areas for discussion with your colleagues around the issues and challenges raised during the course.

 IMPORTANT: You can choose between auditing the course or obtaining a verified certificate.
-If you choose auditing the course, you will have free access to all course materials for 10 weeks, but you will not be able to participate in the assessment activities.
-If you’d rather obtain a verified certificate, you will have access to the assessment activities until the closing date of the course and you will be able to view the course materials for unlimited time.
+If you take the "Audit" option, you will have free access to all course materials for ten weeks, but you will not be able to participate in the assessment activities.
+If you'd instead obtain a verified certificate, you will have access to the assessment activities until the closing date of the course, and you will be able to view the course materials for an unlimited time.